Libensemble/libensemble/docs/FAQ.rst

 - A persistent worker (usually a generator) has sent a message back to the manager but is still performing work and may return further points.
 In this case, consider starting the generator in :ref:`active_recv<gen_active_recv>` mode.
-This can be specified in the allocation function, and will cause the worker maintain its active status.
+This can be specified in the allocation function and will cause the worker to maintain its active status.

 - A persistent worker has requested resources that prevents any simulations from